 Texas Food Council is a freestanding affiliate of the Texas Retailers Association.
 The premier group representing the supermarket and grocery store industry in Texas, the Texas Food Council is the successor organization to the Texas Food Marketing Association which merged into the Texas Retailers Association in 1984 and the Gulf Coast Retailers Association which merged into TRA in 2006.

 The current chair of the Texas Food Council is Kathy Sweidel- Caton with Lewis Food Town.
 Ms. Sweidel-Caton also serves on the Texas Retailers Association Board of Directors as an officer and member of the Executive Committee.

-To request further information or to become a member of the Texas Food Council, contact Joe Williams at email@example.com.
+To request further information or to become a member of the Texas Food Council, contact Gary Huddleston at firstname.lastname@example.org.

 © Texas Retailers Association 2018.
 All Rights Reserved.